-One of the most striking features of the monasteries is the richly decorated prayer hall.
+One of the most striking features of the monastery is the richly decorated prayer hall.
 The halls are painted from wall to wall with deities and images of Buddhist iconography.
-The ceiling, the pillars, the seating and the tables, the altar are all decorated with colourful clothes and painting leaving not an inch of the room empty.
+The ceiling, the pillars, the seating and the tables, the altar are all decorated with colorful clothes and painting leaving not an inch of the room empty.

 – Chemrey Monastery –

 Founded in 1664 AD by Lama Tagsang Raschen, Chemrey monastery is dedicated to King Sengge Namgyal.
 The monastery is perched on top of a hill and the winding roads to reach the monastery offers captivating views.

 The highlight of the monastery is a one-storey high statue of Padmasambhava and 29 volume scripture written in silver and golden letters.

 One of the highest motorable roads in the world.
 This pass is strategically important to India as this is the only way to the highest battlefield in the world, the Siachen Glacier.

 It makes for a perfect day trip from Leh if the weather conditions are favorable.

 Nubra Valley is one of the highest altitude cold deserts in the world.
 The confluence of Nubra and Shyok rivers forms this beautiful valley that separates the Karakoram mountain ranges and Ladakh.
 The land is devoid of vegetation except for the river banks.
 No words can articulate the beauty of the landscape.

 The common way to access this valley is to travel over the Khardung La pass.
 Inner line permit is no longer needed for Indians but foreign nationals are required to get a Protected area permit.